 Margaret Middleton mentions S. M. Stirling's books, Island in the Sea of Time and Dies the Fire and their sequels.
 Dies the Fire includes a character named Juniper MacKenzie, who is reminiscent of Heather Alexander, as well as including "whole swatches of Alexander's lyrics in the story."

-Filker Jack Carroll has written several stories for The Grantville Gazette, an officially sanctioned fan fiction outlet for Eric Flint's 1632 universe, and these includes some allusions to filk.
+Filker Jack Carroll has written several stories for The Grantville Gazette, an officially sanctioned fan fiction outlet for Eric Flint's 1632 universe, and these include some allusions to filk.

 Dutch blogger Victor van der Sterren provides some fascinating background to Heinlein's "The Green Hills of Earth," attributing its origin to an earlier story by C. L. Moore.